Bereavement due to suicide

 Jenny wanted David’s funeral to be ‘perfect’.
 She chose the readings and poems and who would read them.
 The service lasted over an hour and was ‘beautiful’.

-Some people chose music that was tragic and seemed appropriate, others chose favourite songs of those who had died, or which seemed to represent the person's life.
-Lucy, for example, chose “The Gambler” for the final song because her partner had loved gambling.
-Susan had a recording of her daughter singing songs she had written herself.
-She played this during the service, so her daughter was heard singing at her own funeral.
-Melanie chose the hymns that she and her husband had had at their wedding.
+Some people chose music that was 'tragic' and seemed 'appropriate', while others chose favourite songs of those who had died, or which seemed to represent the person's life.
+Lucy, for example, chose to play the song 'The Gambler' because her partner had loved gambling.

 Maurice and Jane chose Tom's favourite music for his funeral, and a reading from The Prophet by Khalil Gibran.
 They like the line that starts, 'Your children are not your children'.